 UMBC is actively planning for the Fall 2021 semester.
 Planning is focused on creating a robust on-campus community for teaching, learning, student support, research, and social connection this fall.
 We are committed to doing this in a way that also protects the health and safety of faculty, staff, and students.
-This includes required COVID-19 vaccination, as mandated by the University System of Maryland for all students, faculty, and staff who are on a Maryland campus.
+This includes required COVID-19 vaccination for the 2021-2022 academic year, as mandated by the University System of Maryland for all students, faculty, and staff who are on a Maryland campus.

 UMBC’s pandemic response is guided by the COVID-19 Planning Coordinating Committee.
 The committee consists of five major working groups addressing key focus areas: Academics; Students, Health, and Well-Being; Research and Creative Achievement; Events and Community Engagement; and Operations.
 These working groups and their sub-groups have engaged more than 150 campus representatives in their work, including faculty, staff and students, with a particular focus on shared governance representation.